Former President, The Gordon and Betty Moore Foundation

 Glen is a former Principal at Bain & Company.
 He worked in four different offices and gained extensive international experience while working in 10+ countries.
 While at Bain, he was a member of the firm’s technology practice, where he focused on software companies, clean technology and city-based sustainability efforts.

 Glen has a BS in mechanical engineering from U.C.
 Berkeley where he was an Alumni Scholar.
 He also has an MBA from the University of Chicago.
 He is a frequent speaker having recently delivered lectures at Stanford, University of Chicago, Fortune Brainstorm Green and the Commonwealth Club of California.
-He is also a frequent lecturer at U.C.
-Berkeley, where he has taught corporate sustainability at the Executive Education, MBA, and undergraduate levels.
+He is a member of the faculty at U.C.
+Berkeley, where he has taught corporate environmental sustainability at the Executive Education, MBA, and undergraduate levels.

 Former Senior Policy Advisor, The White House